 9: Can you have a bad back?

 Again, your overall health is important.
 You need to be able to move around if an emergency appears, so it is not an option with a bad back that can't move.
-In specific cases, you need to consult with more specialist.
+In specific cases, you need to consult with more specialists.

 10: Can you have ADHD?

 Yes, but you can no longer be under treatment with pharmacological subsets.
-This point to the issue of being honest at your medical examination.
+This points to the issue of being honest at your medical examination.
 So remember to bring it up and talk about it.
 In that way, you will be trusted, and you need to be trusted to fly a commercial airplane.

-I hope you got a better understanding of what is required of you when go for your medical examination and I hope this blog post answered your questions and doubts.
+I hope you got a better understanding of what is required of you when going for your medical examination and I hope this blog post answered your questions and doubts.
 If not, you're more than welcome to write your question or comments below.
 Or check out our FAQ Medical where you can find additional information about how you can book a Medical Class 1.